- Last Updated on Tuesday, 25 April 2017 08:10

 What is the make up of your student body?

 Although the majority of our students are U.S. residents, St. Matthew's University School of Medicine boasts an extremely diverse student population.
-20% of our students are from Canada and around 5% are from Europe.
-Over 40 countries are represented in our student body.
+25% of our students are from Canada and more than 5% are from Europe.
+Over 40 countries are represented among our students and alumni.

 What about schooling for my child(ren)?